Last updated: January 27, 2021

 The Smoking (Prohibition in Certain Places) Act imposes a duty on the manager of every place and on the operator of every vehicle specified as smoke free to display a sufficient number of notices of adequate size in conspicuous places indicating that the place or vehicle is smoke free.
 If convicted of a violation of this duty, managers and operators are subject to a fine not exceeding $1,000.

-Alternatively, pursuant to the Smoking (Prohibition in Certain Places) (Composition of Offences) Regulations, the Director-General has the discretion to “compound” any offense under the Act.
+Additionally, pursuant to the Smoking (Prohibition in Certain Places) Act and the Smoking (Prohibition in Certain Places) (Composition of Offences) Regulations, the Director-General has the discretion to “compound” any offense under the Act.
 In doing so, the person in violation agrees to pay a sum not exceeding $500 in exchange for having any further proceedings related to the offense dropped.
-For those managers and operators who violate the duty to post signs, current regulations set the amount offered to compound offenses at $200 for a first offense, and at $500 for second and subsequent offenses.

 These provisions align with FCTC Art.
 8 and the FCTC Art.
 8 Guidelines in that they provide for a range of penalties and increased fines for repeat offenses.